Hans Caspar von Bothmer: Envoy in London

 He grew to be a confidante of the British Queen Anne, and after her death in 1714, he spent his time burning her secret correspondence so that it would not fall into the hands of her enemies.
 He was by this time a popular figure in British political society, and counted both Tories and Whigs amongst his friends.

 Hanoverian Succession

 In 1714, he was instrumental in securing the succession of the Hanoverian King George I to the throne, rather than the rival Jacobite claimant James III & VIII who possessed an arguably stronger blood claim.
 In spite of this, he experienced a surprisingly turbulent relationship with the new King, and for a while he fell out of favour.
 In these years, he conspired with Robert Walpole, a British politician, who had also been excluded from power.
 In 1719 he was one of the original backers of the Royal Academy of Music, establishing a London opera company which commissioned numerous works from Handel, Bononcini and others.

-He lived at 10 Downing Street from 1720 to his death in 1732 after which it was taken over by Robert Walpole, and became the residence of future British Prime Ministers.
+He lived at 10 Downing Street from 1720 to his death on 5 February 1732 after which it was taken over by Robert Walpole, and became the residence of future British Prime Ministers.